hakeemsalman/awesome-cheatsheet/React/Reactshots-1.md

 ## Binding Event Handlers

+If you are `this` keyword in methods, then you should bind the `this` keyword.

 The code below encounters an error.
 To resolve this, we have three solutions:
 1. Bind methond                (NOT to use due to *performance implications*)
 1. Inline Arrow function       (you can use but it might have chances of *performance issue*)